Adam Hall MNZM #158

 Diagnosed at birth with spina bifida, Adam says he’s “lucky” because he is mobile and able to walk.
 Adam began skiing at age six and switched to snowboarding at age nine.
 He admits to being a snowboarder at heart, but switched back to skiing in order to compete in the Paralympic Winter Games in 2006.

-Adam has represented New Zealand four times at the Paralympic Games in Torino 2006, Vancouver 2010, Sochi 2014 and PyeongChang 2018, taking the gold medal in standing slalom at both the PyeongChang 2018 and Vancouver 2010 Paralympics.
+Adam has represented New Zealand five times at the Paralympic Games in Torino 2006, Vancouver 2010, Sochi 2014, PyeongChang 2018 and Beijing 2022, taking the gold medal in standing slalom at both the PyeongChang 2018 and Vancouver 2010 Paralympics.